diaspora-project/diaspora-stream-api/docs/usage/topics.rst

 The following code snippets show how to create a topic.
-Such topic creation should generally be done using the :code:`diaspora-ctl` command-line tool, however it is also possible to create topics in C++, and in Python, Our custom validator, partition selector, and serializer are provided using the :code:`"name:library.so"` format.
+Such topic creation should generally be done using the :code:`diaspora-ctl` command-line tool, however it is also possible to create topics in C++ and in Python.
+Our custom validator, partition selector, and serializer are provided using the :code:`"name:library.so"` format.
 This tells the API to dynamically load the specified libraries to get access to their implementation.